danfis/libccd/doc/compile-and-install.rst

 Compile And Install
 ====================

-libccd contains several mechanisms how to compile and install it.
+libccd contains several mechanisms for compiling and installing.
-Using a simple Makefile, using autotools and using CMake.
+Using a simple Makefile, using autotools, and using CMake.

 1. Using Makefile